conserve-with-us/cache/README.md

 ## Practical Usage

-For more practical usage, check out the [local-cache library](https://github.com/panoplymedia/local-cache), which implements this interface.
+For more practical usage, check out the [omni-cache library](https://github.com/panoplymedia/omni-cache), which implements this interface.